 After our time share purchase, I realized that an untenable portion of our monthly income was now dead and it was at this point I sincerely believe I went through Kubler-Ross’ stages of dying:

 - Denial and isolation – I simply pretended there was no time share and did not tell anyone about it or my experience with RCI.

 - Anger – I wanted to sue RCI for everything they were worth, spam them everywhere, and warn everyone of their unfair business practices.

-- Bargaining - Just please let me bank these weeks that I can not afford to take a vacation!!
+- Bargaining – Please let me bank these weeks that I can not afford to take a vacation!!

 - Depression – We are never going to be able to make this time share worth it, how could I have been so stupid?

-I have created this site to help those in all stages of their timeshare experience in hopes to create a more informed buyer, owner, and seller.
+Since this website’s inception in 2007, I have spent over 15 years helping other individuals learn more about their options regarding a timeshare they may have unwittingly agreed to purchase and/or no longer want.
+This site is designed to help those in all stages of their timeshare experience in hopes to create a more informed buyer, owner, and seller.

 If you would like more information on your options, I encourage you to download my free eBook – The Ultimate Guide To Getting Rid Of Your Timeshare.
 It’s absolutely free, no strings or spam!
 It includes a wealth of knowledge regarding ways you may choose to release yourself from your timeshare burden.